bparanj/crystal/programming/rails/runtime-tools.md

    - In a debugging session (for instance, using Pry or Byebug), you can issue commands to print the current stack trace.

 3. **Arguments in the Stack Trace**:
-   - While the Ruby stack trace provides method names and locations (file and line number), it does not typically include the arguments passed to each method.
+   - While the Ruby stack trace provides method names and locations (file and line number), it does not  include the arguments passed to each method.
 This is a notable difference from some other languages' stack dumps.
-   - To inspect the arguments, you would typically use a debugger to pause execution and examine the current state or modify the code to log or output argument values at critical points.
+   - To inspect the arguments, you would  use a debugger to pause execution and examine the current state or modify the code to log or output argument values at critical points.

 4. **Use in Debugging**:
    - Analyzing stack traces is a fundamental part of debugging in Ruby.
 It helps in pinpointing where in the codebase an error or unexpected behavior originated.